The US with the Mega Millions or Europe with the EuroMillions!?

 4. Largest Jackpot Ever Won

 The largest jackpot ever won from the EuroMillions from a single ticket was €190 million by Adrian and Gillian Bayford from Suffolk, England, back in 2012.

-The largest jackpot ever won from the Mega Millions from a single ticket was for $319 million in 2011.
+The largest jackpot ever won from the Mega Millions from a single ticket was $319 million in 2011.

 The largest jackpot ever won from the Mega Millions shared among others was for $656 million in 2012, and it was shared by three ticket holders, one in Illinois, Kansas, and in Maryland.

 5. Who Can Play?

-You do not have to be a US citizen to play the Mega Millions online, but a US citizen cannot play the EuroMillions online, because online gambling is illegal in the United States.
+You do not have to be a US citizen to play the Mega Millions online.
+Still, a US citizen cannot play EuroMillions online because online gambling is illegal in the United States.
 A US citizen can play the EuroMillions if they are visiting one of the countries.

 In terms of payouts, the Mega Millions by far outshines the EuroMillions!
 However, to be able to win that massive jackpot is another story.
 Nine countries may play the EuroMillions, but they have much better odds—but at a higher cost.

 When it comes down to it, both games have their positives and negatives.
-If you live in the US, you are stuck with the Mega Millions (unless you plan on traveling to Europe any time soon.
-But then you still have to contend with taxes when you come back to the states).
+If you live in the US, you are stuck with the Mega Millions (unless you plan to travel to Europe anytime soon, but then you still have to contend with taxes when you come back to the states).
 If you live in Europe, you can play both games and double your chances of winning.